ljsakura/ljsakura.github.io/SQL/SQL-ex.md

 a.date = b.date and
 a.point = b.point

---solution 2 use case and full outer join
+--solution 2  case and full outer join
 Select
   case
   when a.point is not null then a.point